 Sustaining a paralysis injury is a life-changing event.
 Depending on the extent of your paralysis, you may no longer be able to pursue your personal and professional goals.
 Paralysis may also prevent you from performing daily tasks and caring for yourself independently.
 As a result, your ability to support yourself and your dependents may be materially affected.

-A skilled attorney can assess your situation and determine whether you have any legal claims.
+A skilled catastrophic injury attorney can assess your situation and determine whether you have any legal claims.
 Consult a Sandy Springs paralysis injury lawyer today if the negligence of others led to your injury.

 Defining Paralysis in Sandy Springs